Generalize Symbolic Knowledge With Neural Rule Engine: Experiment

 \subsection{Further Analysis of NRE}

-As shown in \ref{sec: result}, NRE generalizes REs and increases recall of them.
-We further analyze where the generalization comes from and what the generalization is.

-\textbf{Where the generalization comes from.} We conduct experiments where we combine neural networks and RE algorithm in different forms.
+\textbf{Where the generalization comes from.} We conduct experiments by making different combinations of neural networks and RE algorithms.
 The results are shown in Table \ref{table: NN replace algorithm}.
-Specifically, ``RE'' can be considered a special NRE model where all modules and the layout parser are both implemented by RE algorithm. ``PNAS\_'' is the model with best flexibility and generalization ability where all modules are neural networks.
-It can be seen that the recall is improved by a significant margin when we use neural ``Find\_Positive'' and ``Find\_Negative'' modules to replace the traditional algorithm.
-The performance is increased again on the basis of ``PN\_AS'' if the ``And\_Ordered'' is built with a neural network.
-And it gains another improvement when the neural layout parser is introduced to replace the traditional disassembling algorithm.
-In a word, the generalization comes from the neural ``Find'', ``And\_Ordered'' modules and the layout parser, among which ``Find'' modules make the key contribution.
-Intuitively, ``Find'' modules aim to match the related words with patterns and neural ``Find'' modules are capable of finding words which are not strictly same as the required words but are similar with them in semantic.
+Specifically, ``RE'' can be considered a special NRE model where all modules and the layout parser are implemented by RE algorithms. ``PNAS\_'' is the model with best flexibility and generalization ability where all modules are neural networks.
+The recall is improved by a significant margin when we use neural ``Find\_Positive'' and ``Find\_Negative'' modules to replace the RE algorithm.
+The performance is increased again if the ``And\_Ordered'' is replaced by a neural network.
+And it is further improved when the neural layout parser is introduced to replace the predefined algorithm.
+Intuitively, ``Find'' modules aim to match the related words with patterns and neural ``Find'' modules are capable of finding words which are not strictly same as the words listed in the rules.
 For example, ``Find'' module can find ``put inside'' given ``pushed into''.

-\textbf{What the generalization is.} We analyze some cases, which NRE covers and REs not, to discover what the generalization of NRE is.
-As shown in Table \ref{table: case in rc}, given a RE, NRE covers some cases which don't strictly match RE but are similar with them in semantic.
-For example, case ``The \<e1\> woman \</e1\> was taken from her native \<e2\> family \</e2\> and adopted in England on some relocation scheme in the 1960s.'' is covered by $\langle e1\rangle.* \:extracted \:from \:.*\langle e2\rangle \:@@$ in NRE.
-NRE generalizes $extracted \:from$, thus $taken \: from$ can be matched and activated by this RE.
-This is demonstrated by several cases, both in Chinese and English datasets shown in Table \ref{table: case in rc} and Table \ref{table: case in cccc}.
-Besides, action sequences can also be optimized with the neural parser.
-Taking the first case in Table \ref{table: case of seq2seq} as an example, some actions and parameters are removed, which leads to better performance, such as ``落水管'' (downpipe) and ``不锈钢管'' (stainless steel pipe) are concentrated into ``管'' (pipe).
+\textbf{What the generalization is.} By analyzing the classification cases, we find that the generalization ability of NRE can be seen from two aspects.
+Firstly, NRE is able to match semantically and grammatically similar words.
+As shown in Table \ref{table: case in rc}, given a rule including the pattern $extracted \:from$, NRE can match sentences with $taken \: from$.
+Given a pattern $originate$, ``Find'' module can find $originating$.
+Likewise, $put \:inside$ and $sends \:into$ can be matched when $pushed \:into$ is given in a rule.
+Table \ref{table: case in cccc} shows some examples in Chinese.
+Secondly, action sequences can also be optimized with the neural layout parser.
+Taking the first case in Table \ref{table: case of seq2seq} as an example, some actions and parameters are removed, which leads to better performance, such as ``落水管'' (downpipe) and ``不锈钢管'' (stainless steel pipe) are refined to ``管'' (pipe).